Natural Gas Detectors

 Central Hudson recommends selecting a unit with the following:

-- Underwriter Laboratory Standard 1484 for Residential Gas Detectors certification
+- Underwriter Laboratory Standard 1484 for Residential Gas Detectors certification, in compliance with the National Fire Protection Safety Standards

 - A detection level ≤ 10% of the lower explosive level for natural gas